ecarnold24/Antibiotics/User_Instructions.md

 The OpenPrescribing toolkit requires the following dependencies:
 - Juypter notebook version 6.0.1
 - Python release Python 3.7.3
-- Pandas package installes
+- Pandas package installed
 - Matplotlib package installed

-# Software Instalation
+- Matplotlib.pyplot package installed

+# How to use the OpenPrescribinToolkit
-Here we describe how to install the OpenPrescribingToolkit for use within a Juypter notebook.
+Here we describe how to access the OpenPrescribingToolkit for use within a Juypter notebook.
 This package can be run from the terminal , or command line but we have chosen Jupyter notebook because of its' user friendly interface for data analysis.

 1. Download OpenPrescribingToolkit.py
 2. Open a new Juypter Notebook session
+3. Run the following code within juypter notebook.
+Please note you may need to change the filepath depending on where the downloaded OpenPrescribingToolkit.py file is saved.

         %run ./OpenPrescribingToolkit.py

-The OpenPrescrbingToolkit is ready to use!
+The OpenPrescrbingToolkit is ready to use!<br>

-testing documentation notes from Ian:
-1. a prescritptive list of instructions e.g. receipe

-Add to output examples file.
-Use output with a markdown to give a solid tutorial /test document

-2. if you do x, y and z; the result will be p,q r...
-3. If you do not get result p, q, r do a,b,c
+Please see OpenPrescribingToolkit_commands_Documentation.md for information about the functions within this Toolkit.

 ***Sam's Instructions***